meyskens/fahrplan/README.md

 ## Supported OSes?

 - Android (primary development)
-- iOS (probably works as no native code is used)
+- iOS (probably works in simple tasks, notifications and permissions will need work!)
 - Linux will not work: experiments have been done with Bluez but BLE notifications are buggy, sorry

 ## Thanks